Get

 Are Border Collies Prone to Anxiety?
 Signs & How to Help Them

 Border Collies are considered the most intelligent dog breed in the world.
 Regarded as exceptional herders, they are highly intelligent, affectionate, loyal, and love to engage in family activities.
-However, they are not perfect and Border Collies are generally prone to anxiety.
-They are a high-energy breed and require lots of exercise, and if they do not receive adequate exercise, they can become destructive with increased anxiety issues.
+However, they are not perfect and if poorly managed, Border Collies can be prone to anxiety.
+They are a high-energy breed and require lots of exercise, and if they do not receive adequate exercise, they can easily become destructive with increased anxiety issues.

 Don’t let this fact discourage you if you’re contemplating adding one to your family, as they are an excellent dog breed to own.
 Let’s look further into this topic and find out how you can ease anxiety episodes along with other valuable information.